 Does red or white really matter?

-When the relative risks were broken down into wine drinking frequency, those who drank wine less than once a week had a 6% lower risk of CHD death, compared with 16% lower for those drinking wine on 2 or 3 days per week, 23% lower for those drinking wine on 4 or 5 days per week, and 33% lower for those drinking wine daily or almost daily.
+When the relative risks were broken down into wine drinking frequency, those who drank wine less than once a week had a 6% lower risk of coronary heart death, compared with 16% lower for those drinking wine on 2 or 3 days per week, 23% lower for those drinking wine on 4 or 5 days per week, and 33% lower for those drinking wine daily or almost daily.
 This clear dose-response in risk reduction was found for all types of wine whether it was red, white, rosé or sparkling.

 There are obviously lots of confounding factors in that people who drink wine are often women, college graduates, nonsmokers and temperate drinkers, who exercise and follow a healthy diet high in fruits, vegetables, fish, salads, fish and olive oil.
 This makes it difficult to interpret these studies with anything other than caution even when the data is adjusted in an attempt to account for these differences.